 Is your child spending more time staring at a screen than playing?
-Kids 8 and under spend around two hours a day with some sort of screen (TV, tablet, smart phone, or video game), according to Common Sense Media’s 2013 study, Zero to Eight: Children’s Media Use in America.
-And the older the child, the more they’re lured in by the glowing screen: children ages 8 to 18 spend, on average, close to 45 hours per week watching TV, playing video games, instant messaging, and listening to music online — far more time than they spend with their parents or in the classroom, according to a study by the Kaiser Family Foundation.
+Kids 8 and under spend, on average, two hours and 19 minutes per day with some sort of screen (TV, tablet, smartphone, or video game), according to Common Sense Media’s 2017 study, The Common Sense Census: Media Use by Kids Age Zero to Eight 2017.
+And the older the child, the more they’re lured in by the glowing screen: children ages 8 to 12 spend, on average, nearly six hours per day watching TV, playing video games, instant messaging, and listening to music online — far more time than they spend with their parents or in the classroom, according to a 2015 report by Common Sense Media.
 While media exposure can be beneficial, research abounds on how much and what subject matter is appropriate for children.

 More studies sound the alarms

-Childhood obesity is on the rise.
-The New England Journal of Medicine notes in a 2008 study that one in four preschoolers is obese and a 2014 study found a disturbing trend of “weight fate” in which a third of children who were overweight in kindergarten were obese by 8th grade.
+Childhood obesity rates are high.
+The StateofObesity.org reports that as of 2016, 18.5 percent of children ages 2 to 19 in America are obese.
+That’s up from 16.7 percent in 2006.
 Experts say it’s because kids aren’t getting enough exercise and eating a healthy diet.
 Too much screen time — whether it be in front of a TV, computer, or video game — is part of the problem.

 What’s a parent to do?